cbordiu/cbordiu/README.md

 - 👋 Hi, I’m @cbordiu.
-I'm an astrophysicist and engineer, with more than seven years of expertise as a software developer.
+I'm an astrophysicist and engineer, with more than seven years of expertise as a software developer
 - :office: I work at the Osservatorio Astrofisico di Catania, in Italy
 - 👀 I’m interested in... many things! evolved stars, the lifecycle of dust and molecules in space, deep learning... and also crypto trading!
 - :tongue: I speak Python and C#